 LCDR Charles A. Roskam II, Chief Port Operations (910) 772-2200 or toll free (877) 229-0770.End Further Info End Preamble Start Supplemental Information

 We did not publish a notice of proposed rulemaking (NPRM) for this rule.
 The Coast Guard is promulgating this security zone regulation to protect NCSPA Wilmington and the surrounding vicinity from threats to national security.
 Accordingly, based on the military function exception set forth in the Administrative Procedure Act, 5 U.S.C.
-553(a)(1), notice-and-comment rulemaking and publication at least 30 days before the effective date of the rule are not required for this regulation.
+553(a)(1), notice-and-comment rulemaking and advance publication are not required for this regulation.

 Background and Purpose